Use SCP Command in Linux to Securely Copy Files

-Prerequisites to Use SCP Command in Linux
+Prerequisites for Using SCP Command

 SCP Complete Syntax